McDonald’s to create 120 jobs at new Larne restaurant

 The roles will range from crew member to managerial and will include both full and part time positions.

-Franchisee Paddy Cusack said: “This major investment in Larne reflects McDonald’s commitment to growing its business in Northern Ireland and will create significant levels of employment, both directly and indirectly through the agri-food, manufacturing and construction sectors.”
+Franchisee Paddy Cusack, said: “This major investment in Larne reflects McDonald’s commitment to growing its business in NI and will create significant levels of employment, both directly and indirectly through the agri-food, manufacturing and construction sectors.

-Mr Cusack said that forging strong community links in Larne and the surrounding area will be a key focus the restaurant team in the months ahead.
+“At McDonald’s, we are committed to serving and supporting our local communities.
+The business has a long history of always trying to improve and be better, uniting people to make a difference where it really matters to the people in local communities.
+That’s why we are helping drive change across our business – from farms to front counter – by having a particular focus on sustainability, the local environment and community, with an overall aim of being climate net zero across our entire UK & Ireland business by 2040.

 Having invested in renewable energy sources, LED lighting and an enhanced recycling system, the restaurant will also have an energy efficient kitchen, which still ensures that products are made to order using locally sourced quality ingredients.